darkoxv88/Bioshock2IncreasedDifficultyMod/ReadMe.txt

 -> All enemies take 11% less damage
 -> Big Sisters further take 4% less damage
--> Reduced Security Bot damage against NPCs by around 4% -> Player: reduced Telekinesis damage by 5%
+-> Reduced Security Bot damage against NPCs by around 4% -> Player: reduced Telekinesis Plasmid damage by 5%
 -> Player: all shocked/electric stun duration inflicted to enemies is reduced by 5% -> Player: all frozen stun duration inflicted to enemies is reduced by 5% -> Player: Spear Gun (Spear, Rocket Spear, Trap Spear) Ammo headshot damage multiplier increased from 2.25 to 2.35